Guidance for Animal Research Industry Personnel

 It is important to note that conducting biomedical research without animals is not simply a case of looking for a direct replacement for an animal model, as explained in this article by the UK organisation Fund for the Replacement of Animals in Medical Experiments.
 It is about experimental design focuses on the desired outcome and challenging faulty logic.
 A like-for-like replacement is not always possible, and if that is what an AEC is seeking, not finding, then using as a justification for animal use, this if a flawed approach.

 You can use your influence as a driver for change to push for specific detail on the method and deliverables expected from the research applicant as justification for the animal model selection.
 A recent study showed that the current choice of a specific animal model in a project application for the use of animals in seems to be based on traditional acceptance and standard responses rather than robust substantiation for the choice of an animal model.
+You may find that researchers consistently justify animal research on the grounds that an entire biological system is needed.
+Non-animal models may lack the integration and longevity of an intact organism.
+They are designed to stimulate human biology up to a certain level or organization and complexity.
+However, despite the current limitations, they are superior to the inaccurate animal model.
+A whole living rat does not represent a whole living human.

 HRA welcomes open communication with anyone involved in the animal research industry, whether that be a question, complaint you wish to see investigated, or insider report.
 Please contact us, or you can use the below form for anonymous contact.
 Complete confidence will be granted in either case.